BillJr99/Ursinus-CS274/_pages/Activities/activity-mipsprocedures.md

     - To read and write procedure calls
     - To save and restore the stack when calling procedures
     - To use registers and save registers according to standard MIPS calling conventions
-    - To properly use recursion and save the stack
-    - To diagram a call stack trace for a given program

   models:
     - model: |